unthoughts/unthoughts.github.io/_posts/2025-10-24-central-limit-theorem-via-entropy.md

 \end{cases}
 $$

-When $\nu,\mu$ are both probability measures, define the *expected information gain of $\nu$ relative to $\mu$* as minus the relative entropy.
+When $$\nu,\mu$$ are both probability measures, define the *expected information gain of $$\nu$$ relative to $$\mu$$* as minus the relative entropy.
 In the literature this quantity is often refered to as Kullback–Leibler divergence, or KL divergence in short.
 We'll stick to the more informative name.

 $$
 D(\nu\mid\mu)=-h(\nu\mid\mu)=\int\log\frac{\mathrm d\nu}{\mathrm d\mu}\mathrm d\nu